Why A Bounce House Business FailsDavid Hansen

 9. Start at the Wrong Time

 Winter is the off season for bounce house party rental business.
 If you start at winter time, you’ll need to find other ways to get through.
+The best time to start your bounce house startup would be spring.
+Usually, summer is the busiest season of year.
+Hence if you start before summer, you will get some time to prepare.

 10. Don’t Have Insurances